Carapacik/swagger_parser/swagger_parser/README.md

   default_content_type: "application/json"

   # Optional (dart only).
+  # Support @Extras annotation for interceptors.
+  # If the value is 'true', then the annotation will be added to all requests.
+  extras_parameter_by_default: false

+  # Optional (dart only).
   # It is used if the value does not have the annotations 'required' and 'nullable'.
   # If the value is 'true', then value be 'required', if the value is 'false', then 'nullable'.
   required_by_default: true